drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 In the following we include some discussion of the design process, especially as related to part selection.
 And we provide spice models that may help you check your changes if you want to make any changes to the design.

 For a more thorough discussion of the electrical topics mentioned here, the reader is referred to Horowitz, P., & Hill, W. (2015).
 The art of electronics (3rd ed.).
 Cambridge University Press.
 ISBN-10 0521809266.
-Especially see Chapter 5 "Precision Circuits" and Chaper 8 "Low Noise Technigues".
+Especially see Chapter 5 "Precision Circuits" and Chapter 8 "Low Noise Techniques".

 <a name="spi"></a>
-### A word on the Spi Instrumenation Project:
+### A word on the Spi Instrumentation Project:

 Building instruments is an old tradition in science.
 Many of the great advances were by scientists working with instrument makers or who were themselves great instrument makers.
 In recent decades there is a different kind of pressure on academic science.
 There seems to be less time or interest for learning those kinds of skills, compared to writing proposals to buy equipment.
 Consequently doing science has become much more expensive and the sort of science someone gets to do increasingly becomes a function of where they are.